 - Visitors: In-room visitors are limited to one per patient (two if the patient is a child).
 We encourage visitors to remain with the patient unless evaluations or procedures are being performed.
 Unauthorized visitors must remain in the waiting area and may not enter treatment areas.

 - Food: Patients shouldn’t expect to eat or drink anything while in the emergency room, because it may interfere with care.
-For visitors, there are vending machines in the waiting area as well as a cafeteria on the first floor of the hospital.
+For visitors, there are vending machines in the cafeteria on the first floor of the hospital.

-If you are allowed to go home after treatment, written discharge instructions will be provided.
+If you are discharged home after treatment, written discharge instructions will be provided.
 Follow-up recommendations from a member of our staff or a specialist will be noted on the form.
 Once home, if symptoms worsen or change, the patient should contact their primary care physician—or return to the Emergency Department.